19 Oct Editorial #02

 Folding is an easily understanding technique since it is so well known from origami art.
 The interesting part of it is the dynamic and that introduces when used in volume.

 ‘Blobs’ is the latest development of architectural concept and construction, with a great potential since new techniques such as 3d printing give the freedom to create extraordinary curved forms, but Hussein Chalayan is an already prominent designer creating ‘blob’ forms in fashion.

 What about twisting?
 Even if it is not easily met either in fashion or architecture, the results are impressive.
 More twisting coming soon in next FFF editorials!
 Stay tuned and don’t forget to enjoy!

-Architecture: Eberswalde Library, Germany_ Herzog & deMeuron + Thomas Ruff
+Architecture: Eberswalde Library, Germany, designed by Herzog & deMeuron and Thomas Ruff

-Architecture: Yokohama airport, Japan _ Foreign Office Architects
+Architecture: Yokohama airport, Japan, designed by Foreign Office Architects

 Fashion: Yuki Hagino

-Architecture: Eden project Cornwall, UK _ Nicholas Grimshaw
+Architecture: Eden project Cornwall, UK, designed by Nicholas Grimshaw

-Architecture: Yufutoku restaurant Tokyo, Japan _ Issho Architects
+Architecture: Yufutoku restaurant in Tokyo, Japan, designed by Issho Architects